In this Article:

 Read everything carefully.
 Not everything is black and white and you’ll often run into things that are simply… odd.

 For example, I live in California.
 Something that comes up often as a concealed carry weapon holder is “can I drink at a bar and carry a gun?.”
-The answer entirely depends on where you live, but for me, the answer is a solid “shmaybe.”
+The response largely hinges on your specific location, but in my case, the answer is a firm “maybe.”

 Magazine Capacity, “Expanding” Bullets, and More

 If you live in a free state, you won’t have to deal with this issue.
-But double-check the laws to make sure if you’re not positive.
+However, it’s always wise to verify the laws to ensure accuracy if you’re uncertain.

 As you might have guessed by the subtitle, this also goes for “expanding” bullets.
 Normally, that means a ban on Hollow Point rounds.
-But again, check your laws.
+Nonetheless, it’s essential to verify your local laws for accuracy.

 And in case you’re wondering, yes — these laws are stupid.